Process and methods

 The following sections should be included in the evidence review:

-The evidence should usually be presented for each review question; however, alternative methods of presentation may be needed for some evidence reviews (for example, where review questions are closely linked and need to be interpreted together).
-In these cases, the principles of quality assessment, data extraction and presentation, and evidence statements should still apply.
+The evidence should usually be presented separately for each review question; however, alternative methods of presentation may be needed for some evidence reviews (for example, where review questions are closely linked and need to be interpreted together).
+In these cases, the principles of quality assessment, and data extraction and presentation should still apply.

 Evidence tables help to identify the similarities and differences between studies, including the key characteristics of the study population and interventions or outcome measures.
 This provides a basis for comparison.

 Data from identified studies are extracted to standard templates for inclusion in evidence tables.
 The type of data and study information that should be included depends on the type of study and review question, and should be concise and consistently reported.
-Appendix H contains examples of evidence tables for quantitative studies (both experimental and observational).
+The appendix on appraisal checklists, evidence tables, GRADE and economic profiles contains examples of evidence tables for quantitative studies (both experimental and observational).

 The types of information that could be included are: